ShinTiemLee/Manas_task_6/README.md

 _File: Pseudo.txt_

-A pseudo code to control a vehicle which is to be at the centre of two walls extended infinitely with turns and bumps on the wall surfaces.
+A pseudo code to control a vehicle which is to be maintained at the centre of two walls extended infinitely with turns and bumps on the wall surfaces.
+Two distance sensors are attached on the led=ft and right of the vehicle.